 Energean is the Operator in the Prinos licence, Northern Greece, where has a 100 per cent working interest.
-Prinos North and Epsilon are currently the only producing fields in Greece and have produced app.
+Prinos, Prinos North and Epsilon are currently the only producing fields in Greece and have produced app.
 130 mmboe so far.

-Since 2015, Energean has successfully drilled ten wells in the fields of the Prinos Concession with its privately owned drilling rig "Energean Force", including two ERDs.
-Prior to that (2009-2015), Energean mobilised four jack ups which successfully drilled five wells.
+Since 2009, Energean has successfully completed three wells and seventeen interventions in the fields of the Prinos Concession with its privately owned drilling rig "Energean Force" and the four jack ups it mobilised in the Gulf of Kavala.

 PRINOS ENVIRONMENTAL AND SOCIAL IMPACT ASSESSMENT - MAIN ASSETS

 ESIA Full Main Report

 ESIA Chapter 03 Summary Project Description

 ESIA Chapter 11 Impact Assessment

 ESIA Chapter 12 Mitigation and Management Measures